buzzbirds/scripts/README.md

 The off-loading function of the load balancer defends against DDoS attacks.

 - What is the advantage of a jump box?
-  A jump box provides administrators a secure original point to connect to other servers.
+  A jump box provides administrators a secure origin point to connect to other servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VMs on the network and system metrics.
 - What does Filebeat watch for?